Housing market resilient despite Brexit uncertainty

 “Although the housing market will undoubtedly be influenced by events in the wider economy, it continues to show a degree of resilience for the time being.
 We should also not lose sight of the fact that the single biggest driver of both prices and activity over the longer-term remains the dearth of available properties to meet demand from buyers.”

 One support for buyers is likely to be renewed falls in mortgage interest rates.
-Dramatic movements in gilt yields, which tumbled to record lows this week – with interest rates dropping to just 0.4% on 10-year bonds – are feeding through to lower fixed-rate mortgage deals.
+Dramatic movements – which tumbled to record lows this week are feeding through to lower fixed-rate mortgage deals.